-- Advising the exams officer of any changes to syllabus or assessment details for their subjects - Advising the exams officer of entries for their subjects - Guidance and pastoral care for candidates who are unsure about exams entries or amendments to entries - Accurately completing entry and mark sheets and adhering to deadlines as set by the Exams and Data Manager. - Accurately completing coursework/controlled assessment mark sheets and declaration sheets - Involvement in the post-results procedures
+- Advising the Exams and Data Manager of any changes to syllabus or assessment details for their subjects. - Advising the Exams and Data Manager of entries for their subjects. - Guidance and pastoral care for candidates who are unsure about exams entries or amendments to entries. - Accurately completing non-exam assessments and/or coursework mark sheets and declaration sheets.

+• Involvement in the post-results procedures.